The Ultimate Guide to Pay Stub Requirements by State

 A pay stub is a written, itemized statement that documents the details of an employee’s total wages earned during a specific pay period.

-The first step in creating a pay stub is to have each employee complete a Form W-4.
+The first step in creating a paystub is to have each employee complete a Form W-4.
+This is an IRS document employees use to determine the amount of federal income tax to withhold from their paychecks.

 Once this process is completed, employers will be required to provide the following basic information: